SSD-11/Java/README.md

 # Exercices-Java
-Variedad de ejercicios realizados en lenguaje Java
+Variety of exercises in Java language